This festival has been cancelled. Organiser's statement.

 The festival takes place on the last weekend in June, which is from Wednesday 23rd to Sunday 27th June 2021.
 Expect a huge number of the world's best musical acts along with circus, theatre, comedy and more.

 There's a few early confirmations from the Emerging Talent Competition, but otherwise acts haven't been announced yet.
+It's expected that many of the acts who were announced for 2020 will appear in 2021.

 For rumours of who is likely to appear please see the Glastonbury Festival 2021 line-up and rumours page.